Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: RELATED WORKS

 \section{RELATED WORKS}

-We present the main methods of 3D object recognition at present.
+We present a overview of the existing main methods work on 3D object detection and 6-DOF pose estimation.
 Generally, these methods can be roughly introduced from (1) Feature matching methods to (2) CNN-based prediction methods.

 \textbf{Feature matching methods}.
-Such methods can be divided into handcrafted features and learning features, which the performance is mainly depending on the discriminating features and the coverage of the 6-DOF pose space in terms of viewpoint and scale.
-1) The handcrafted features, like the 2D local features \cite{ASIFT,SIFT,SURF}, which are extracted from the 2D RGB image and then back projected to real 3D space.
-This kind of methods performs well on textured objects but suffer from texture-less.
-3D local features \cite{LSPINIMAGE,LSIGNATURE,LSHOT,LTRISI,LROPSCOMPARE} are generated according to the distribution statistics of the local geometric information on the surface of the object.
+Such methods can be divided into handcrafted features and learning features, which the performance is mainly depending on the discriminative power of the feature and the coverage of the 6-DOF pose space in terms of viewpoint and scale.
+1) The handcrafted features.
+2D local features \cite{ASIFT,SIFT,SURF} are extracted from the 2D RGB image and then back projected to real 3D space.
+These methods perform well on textured objects but suffer from texture-less.
+3D local features \cite{LSPINIMAGE,LSIGNATURE,LSHOT,LTRISI,LROPSCOMPARE} are designed depending on various local 3D surface, which is built by the distribution of local neighboring points.
 These methods can handle texture-less objects, but are limited to objects with rich variations of the surface normal.
 Template features \cite{TLINEMOD,TLINEMODP1,TLINEMODP2} are usually acquired from the object scanning under multiple viewpoint and scale, which is suitable for texture-less objects.
-Linemod \cite{TLINEMOD} achieves efficient sliding window search on RGBD images, which depends on its fusion of quantized image contours and normal orientations, and innovative use of linear memory characteristics to improve matching speed.
-Based on the Linemod feature, \cite{TLINEMODP2} proposes a hashing strategy to further speed up template matching.
+LineMod \cite{TLINEMOD} performs robust 3D object detection by embedding quantized image contours and normal orientations on RGB-D images. \cite{TLINEMODP1} optimizes the matching via a cascaded classification scheme and gets 10 times speedup. \cite{TLINEMODP2} proposes a improvement approach based on LineMod templates features via hashing matching.
 2) The learning features.
-In order to solve the problem of low discrimination of manually designed features, Doumanoglou et al. \cite{PAEHF} proposed using unsupervised Sparse Autoencoder to learn image patch features, and then combined with Hough voting strategy to estimate the object pose.
-W. Kehl et al. \cite{PCONVAE} further uses Convolutional Autoencoder to extract patch features, and achieves better results.
-In order to make full use of 3D spatial geometry information, Liu et al. \cite{PVOXELAE} voxelized the point clouds and proposed a 3D Convolution Autoencoder for feature extraction.
+A. Doumanoglou et al. \cite{PAEHF} learn patch features via an unsupervised deep Sparse Autoencoder instead of manually designed along with random forests based voting schemes for the estimation of the 6D pose.
+W. Kehl et al. \cite{PCONVAE} train a Convolution Autoencoder to extract patch features, which gives better performance.
+Liu et al. \cite{PVOXELAE} present a 3D Autoencoder by converting the point cloud into voxel grids for fully using the 3D spatial structure information.